-APPLICATION PROCEDURES First-year Students
+APPLICATION PROCEDURES

-Students planning to enter as first-year students may submit application materials anytime after completion of the junior year of high school.
+Students planning to enter as first-year students may submit application materials any time after completion of the junior year of high school.
 Admission decisions are made beginning October 1.
 Candidates are notified of their status as soon as their completed applications have been received and evaluated.